 The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
 An asset's recoverable amount is the higher of an asset's or cash-generating unit's (CGU) fair value less costs of disposal and its value in use.
-Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
-When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is Twritten down to its recoverable amount.
+Recoverable amount is determined for an individual asset, unless the asset or cGU exceeds its recoverable amount, the asset is considered impaired and is Twritten down to its recoverable amount.